-- IoT analytics is not just Machine Learning but it also involves other tools, such as, forecasting and simulation techniques.
+- IoT analytics is not just machine learning but also involves other tools, such as forecasting and simulation techniques.

-- Many diagrams and examples are given throughout the book to better explain the material presented.
+- Many diagrams and examples are given throughout the book to fully explain the material presented.

-- The material is this book has been class tested over several semesters.
+- The material in this book has been class tested over several semesters.

-Harry G. Perros is a Professor of Computer Science at NC State University, an Alumni Distinguished Graduate Professor, and an IEEE Fellow.
-He has published extensively in the area of performance modelling of computer and communication systems, and in his free time he likes to go sailing and play the bouzouki.
+Harry G. Perros is a Professor of Computer Science at North Carolina State University, an Alumni Distinguished Graduate Professor, and an IEEE Fellow.
+He has published extensively in the area of performance modeling of computer and communication systems.